Email me new jobs like these

-Lupos Global has a requirement for UK CAA B1.3 AW169 Engineers to be based in Abu Dhabi.
+Lupos Global has a requirement for an EASA B1.3 AW139 and/or B412 License Engineer to be based in Abu Dhabi.
 This is a permanent position.
 Start ASAP.

-If this position is of interest to you and you feel you meet the criteria, please send your CV directly to *********@luposglobal.com
+If this position is of interest to you and you feel you meet the criteria, please send your CV, Licences and Passport directly to Tim Smith

 Due to the number of applications we receive, it’s not always possible to contact unsuccessful applicants.
 Unless you hear from us within 14 days of your application, please assume that you have been unsuccessful on this occasion.

 We are collecting this company information for you and we'll make it available soon.

 If you wish to work as an aircraft maintenance engineer, you need to have particular certifications for it.
 Having a B1.3 licence means you can work on different helicopters having one or more than one turbine engines.
 A b1.3 licensed engineer overlooks all aspects of the maintenance of helicopters.

 B1 is an engineering certification of EASA which is granted to the skilled engineers with expertise in the aircraft structure and engines.
 They deal with the repair and maintenance of the aircraft's mechanical systems.
 They follow all the safety guidelines and procedures issued by the airline and aviation regulators.